Communication (COMM)

 Participation in public address or interpretation events in intercollegiate contest situations.
 May be retaken.

-COMM 275 ADVERTISING AND PUBLIC RELATIONS RESEARCH LITERACY 3 Units
+COMM 275 AD & PR RESEARCH LITERACY 3 Units

-Students will learn about information gathering for communication planning.
-They will learn to assess the quality of research reports.
-Students will study survey and group research methods.
-They will examine subscription data sources commonly used for advertising and public relations and learn about media tracking and Web page evaluation.
+Students learn about gathering information for communication planning.
+The course introduces students to some of the important research tools used by advertising and public relations professionals.
+They learn to assess the quality of research reports.
+Students study survey and group research methods.
+The course discusses market research and media tracking as well.

 PREREQ: JOURNLSM 220 OR COMM 202